AkshatBhat/Hadoop-3.2.2-Installation-Windows/README.md

 # Hadoop-3.2.2-Installation-Windows

-- Download and Install hadoop-3.2.2 from the [Official Site](https://hadoop.apache.org/releases.html).
+- Download and Install hadoop-3.2.2 from the [Official Hadoop Site](https://hadoop.apache.org/releases.html).
 - Create a data folder inside of which create two folders namely, 'datanode' and 'namenode'.
 - Edit the following xml files by taking the uploaded files as a reference.
 You can find them in the 'etc' folder:
   - core-site.xml